 4. Traverse the Frontier

-Frontierland may not be the go-to place for character spotting, but it seems that as of recently it’s one of the easiest and most tucked away places to step into your favorite Disney films.
+Frontierland may not be the go-to place for character spots, but it seems that as of recently it’s one of the easiest and most tucked-away places to step into your favorite Disney films.

 Big Thunder Ranch Jamboree – which sits along the path between the Big Thunder Mountain Railroad and Fantasyland – has the new Character Roundup, where you can meet Robin Hood, mice from Cinderella, and occasionally super rare characters when they are brought out for special occasions.
 If you’re lucky, you may even spot some other favorites in Frontierland – Pocahontas is not often seen, but I will attest to having met her while wandering past Thunder Mountain.

 5. Hop on over to California Adventure